tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

 * DetachNetworkInterface
 * ModifyNetworkInterfaceAttribute

-The above permissions are the same as those used by the AWS VPC CNI (since both CNIs need to provision the same kinds of resources).
+The above permissions are similar to those used by the AWS VPC CNI (since both CNIs need to provision the same kinds of resources).
 In addition, to support elastic IPs, each {{ site.noderunning }} also requires the following permissions:

 * DescribeAddresses
 * AssociateAddress
 * DisassociateAddress

-#### Configure IP reservations for each VPC Subnet
+#### Configure IP reservations for each VPC subnet

-Since the first four IP addresses and the last IP address in a VPC Subnet cannot be used, it is important to prevent {{site.prodname}} from _trying_ to use them.
-For each VPC Subnet that you plan to use, ensure that you have an entry in an [IP reservation]({{site.baseurl}}/reference/resources/ipreservation) for its first four IP addresses and its final IP address.
+Since the first four IP addresses and the last IP address in a VPC subnet cannot be used, it is important to prevent {{site.prodname}} from _trying_ to use them.
+For each VPC subnet that you plan to use, ensure that you have an entry in an [IP reservation]({{site.baseurl}}/reference/resources/ipreservation) for its first four IP addresses and its final IP address.

-For example, if your chosen VPC Subnets are `100.64.0.0/22` and `100.64.4.0/22`, you could create the following `IPReservation` resource, which covers both VPC Subnets (if you're not familiar with CIDR notation, replacing the `/22` of the original subnet with `/30` is a shorthand for "the first four IP addresses"):
+For example, if your chosen VPC subnets are `100.64.0.0/22` and `100.64.4.0/22`, you could create the following `IPReservation` resource, which covers both VPC subnets (if you're not familiar with CIDR notation, replacing the `/22` of the original subnet with `/30` is a shorthand for "the first four IP addresses"):

 ```yaml